 Merit scholarships are based on a holistic assessment of the application and awarded upon admission for incoming students.
 Scholarships are intended to recognize applicants’ achievements and to provide financial support toward their future legal education at Mitchell Hamline.
+Mitchell Hamline automatically reconsiders scholarship awards for incoming students who switch their enrollment option prior to the first day of classes.

 Scholarships are awarded as a percentage of tuition.
 Scholarship support can be applied to full- or part-time tuition charged for the fall, spring, January term, and summer classes.
 Scholarships may not be applied to tuition and expenses related to study abroad programs or applied toward the cost of mandatory fees.
+Scholarships cannot be deferred to a future year.

-While Mitchell Hamline recognizes the significant financial investment of a legal education, scholarship awards are based on merit and take into consideration the entirety of the applicant’s academic credentials, academic performance and potential (individual course grades, cumulative undergraduate GPA, LSAT score, etc.), personal and professional experience, leadership, volunteer work, etc. For information on need-based financial aid, please visit our website to learn about the various Types of Financial Aid or contact a member of our Financial Aid Office at email@example.com
+While Mitchell Hamline recognizes the significant financial investment of a legal education, scholarship awards are based on merit and take into consideration the entirety of the applicant’s academic credentials, academic performance and potential (individual course grades, cumulative undergraduate GPA, LSAT score, graduate school work, etc.), personal and professional experience, leadership, volunteer work, etc. For information on need-based financial aid, please visit our website to learn about the various Types of Financial Aid or contact a member of our Financial Aid Office at firstname.lastname@example.org

-Scholarship Award Appeals Process
+Scholarship Award Appeals Process – Appeals will close on August 1, 2023

 Competitive scholarship offers are made based on a combination of factors, including (but not limited to): a holistic assessment of a student’s application for admission, the cost of living in the Twin Cities of St. Paul and Minneapolis, as well as peer law schools.
 Mitchell Hamline’s Office of Admissions aims to make initial merit scholarship offers as competitive as possible.
 On occasion, individual student factors change and it may be appropriate for the student to appeal their original scholarship offer.
 Students who were not originally offered a scholarship may also appeal for scholarship consideration.
 Request for an appeal should be made based on new information not previously presented or available during the original evaluation.
 Appeals will not negatively affect any current scholarship award.